Skip to content

 ## Open Source Maintenance Fee

-freely available under the terms of the LICENSE, all other aspects of
+The source code is freely available under the terms of the LICENSE.
+To

-In short, if you use this project to generate revenue, the [Maintenance
+In short: if you use this project as part of generating revenue, the

 To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/<YOURORGNAME>).